anan-123/anan-123.github.io/_teaching/kaggle_workshops.md

 How do you know which machine learning model  is going to work best for a specific problem?
 Learning how to evaluate machine learning models is an important part of the data science workflow.
 You'll need it for everything from picking your final submissions for a Kaggle competition to choosing which model your team should put into production.

 We know how important model evaluation is, so we've put together a three-day workshop to walk you through the model evaluation process from start to finish.
-We'll go beyond just optimization metrics, though, and talk about factors for model selection relevant to working data scientists.
+We'll go beyond just optimization metrics, though, and project about factors for model selection relevant to working data scientists.

 -   Day 1 Notebook: [Figuring out what matters for you](https://www.kaggle.com/rtatman/practical-model-evaluation-day-1)